epurpur/Python_GenAI/README.md

 To summarize, while generative AI is good for a lot of things, it is not perfect and it can be tricky to know when to use it versus when not to use it.
 In the rest of the workshop we will look at some use cases that I tend to use gen AI for when it comes to writing code in python.

+# GenAI is not a substitute for learning to program!
+In my opinion, Generative AI is not a substitute for learning how to program.
+Just like any tool, you have to learn to wield it's power.
+I compare this to learning to drive a car.
+We understand that driving is a great responsibility and for that reason we have protocols in place to teach people the rules, basics, and best practices.
+Even then, there is a period of time where new drivers must be supervised.
+Just like with driving a car, with the power of GenAI comes great responsibility!

+If you blindly ask GenAI to write some code, it will do it to the best of its abilities given the information you provided.
+The code might even work!
+But what if the code you are given doesn't work?
+Or what if it produces unintended results?
+I nearly always use GenAI as I am writing code today and when I do, I am guiding it to the correct results.
+While GenAI makes tedious programming tasks immensely easier, it is fallible and flawed and you must supervise it.

+In order to learn how to program, you will have to struggle with it.
+When you at least have a grasp on the basics, then you can start to combine your programming skills with GenAI

 # CLEAR Framework
 In 2023, UVA Library Dean [Leo Lo](https://library.virginia.edu/news/2025/leo-lo-named-uva-librarian-and-dean-libraries) published the article: [The CLEAR path: A framework for enhancing information literacy through prompt engineering](https://www.sciencedirect.com/science/article/abs/pii/S0099133323000599).
 This article is a logically organized method for interacting with AI chatbots in order to get the best results possible.
 When writing prompts, the five points to keep in mind are...